 '''

 import os

+os.system('time 0:02')

+0

 os.getcwd() # Return the current working directory

-'C:\\Python26'

-os.chdir('/server/accesslogs') # Change current working directory

-os.system('mkdir today') # Run the command mkdir in the system shell

-0
+'C:\Python26'

+os.chdir('/server/accesslogs')

 '''

 Be sure to use the import os style instead of from os import .
-This will keep os.open() from shadowing the built-in open() function which operates much differently.

-The built-in dir () and help () functions are useful as interactive aids for working with large modules like os:
+This will keep os.open() from shadowing the builtin open() function which operates much differently.
+The builtin dir() and help() functions are useful as interactive aids for working with large modules like os: